Antidesma ghaesembilla: Description

-The taxa can grow as a shrub or a small tree, from 2m up to 20m high, in Australia often with a short, poorly-formed trunk/bole.
+The taxa can grow as a shrub or a small tree, from 2 m up to 20 m high, in Australia often with a short, poorly-formed trunk/bole.
 Dark-coloured bark.
-Leaves are some 3-7 by 3–5 cm in size (sometimes as short as 2 cm or as long as 16 cm, as narrow as 2 cm and as wide as 9 cm), with curving lateral veins (but these do not form distinct loops inside the margin), oblong blade (occasionally ovate or obovate); pale twig lenticels; pubescent, filiform stipules; tufts of hair/domatia present; leaves dry to olive-green to reddish-green.
+Leaves are some 3-7 cm by 3-5 cm in size (sometimes as short as 2 cm or as long as 16 cm, as narrow as 2 cm and as wide as 9 cm), with curving lateral veins (but these do not form distinct loops inside the margin), oblong blade (occasionally ovate or obovate); pale twig lenticels; pubescent, filiform stipules; tufts of hair/domatia present; leaves dry to olive-green to reddish-green.
 Its flowers emerge at the axils or on the tip of branches.
 Male flowers have 4–5 stamens with u-shaped anthers, while female flowers have ovaries covered with soft hairs.

 Yellow-green flowers, some 1mm in diameter with pubescent disc, these are for both male and female flowers.
-Small fruit, only 4-5mm long with a persistent calyx that is not disc-like.
-Seed germination occurs in 28–9 days.
-There are elliptic cotyledons, some 8 by 5mm.
-At tenth leaf stage there are hairy petioles and hairy, filiform stipules (1-2mm long).
+Small fruit, only 4–5 mm long with a persistent calyx that is not disc-like.
+Seed germination occurs in 28–29 days.
+There are elliptic cotyledons, some 8 by 5 mm.
+At tenth leaf stage there are hairy petioles and hairy, filiform stipules (1–2 mm long).
 In Western Australia, flowering occurs from August to December.
 In Thailand, flowering and fruiting is all year round.
 In China, flowering is from March to September, while fruiting is from June to December.

-Characteristics that help to distinguish the species are: the apex of the leaf is either rounded, retuse or obtuse; free sepals that are pubescent outside; the petiole is 0.7-1mm wide; the fruiting pedicel is 0-1mm; male disc consists of free pubescent lobes; the base of the leaf is cordate to rounded, occasionally obtuse; the ovary is pubescent.
+Characteristics that help to distinguish the species are: the apex of the leaf is either rounded, retuse or obtuse; free sepals that are pubescent outside; the petiole is 0.7–1 mm wide; the fruiting pedicel is 0–1 mm; male disc consists of free pubescent lobes; the base of the leaf is cordate to rounded, occasionally obtuse; the ovary is pubescent.